Paramyxoviridae: Pathogenic paramyxoviruses

 A number of important human diseases are caused by paramyxoviruses.
-These include mumps, as well as measles, which caused around 733,000 deaths in 2000.
+These include mumps, as well as measles, which caused around 136,200 deaths in 2022.

 The human parainfluenza viruses (HPIV) are the second most common causes of respiratory tract disease in infants and children.
 There are four types of HPIVs, known as HPIV-1, HPIV-2, HPIV-3 and HPIV-4.
 HPIV-1 and HPIV-2 may cause cold-like symptoms, along with croup in children.
 HPIV-3 is associated with bronchiolitis, bronchitis, and pneumonia.
 HPIV-4 is less common than the other types, and is known to cause mild to severe respiratory tract illnesses.

 Paramyxoviruses are also responsible for a range of diseases in other animal species, for example canine distemper virus (dogs), phocine distemper virus (seals), cetacean morbillivirus (dolphins and porpoises), Newcastle disease virus (birds), and rinderpest virus (cattle).

 Some paramyxoviruses, such as the henipaviruses, are zoonotic pathogens, occurring naturally in an animal host, but also able to infect humans.

-Hendra virus (HeV) and Nipah virus (NiV) in the genus Henipavirus have emerged in humans and livestock in Australia and Southeast Asia.
+Hendra virus and Nipah virus in the genus Henipavirus have emerged in humans and livestock in Australia and Southeast Asia.
 Both viruses are contagious, highly virulent, and capable of infecting a number of mammalian species and causing potentially fatal disease.
-Due to the lack of a licensed vaccine or antiviral therapies, HeV and NiV are designated as Biosafety level (BSL) 4 agents.
+Due to the lack of either a licensed human vaccine (a Hendra virus vaccine exists for horses) or antiviral therapies, Hendra virus and Nipah virus are designated as Biosafety level (BSL) 4 agents.
 The genomic structure of both viruses is that of a typical paramyxovirus.

 Diversity and evolution

-In the past few decades, paramyxoviruses have been discovered from terrestrial, volant and aquatic animals, demonstrating a vast host range and great viral genetic diversity.
+Novel paramyxoviruses have been discovered from terrestrial, volant, and aquatic animals, demonstrating a vast host range and great viral genetic diversity.
 As molecular technology advances and viral surveillance programs are implemented, the discovery of new viruses in this group is increasing.

 The evolution of paramyxoviruses is still debated.
 Using pneumoviruses (mononegaviral family Pneumoviridae) as an outgroup, paramyxoviruses can be divided into two clades: one consisting of avulaviruses and rubulaviruses and one consisting of respiroviruses, henipaviruses, and morbilliviruses.
 Within the second clade the respiroviruses appear to be the basal group.
 The respirovirus-henipavirus-morbillivirus clade may be basal to the avulavirus-rubulavirus clade.